ojdkbuild/contrib_graal-jvmci-8-ci/README.md

 OpenJDK 8 builds with support for [JEP 243](http://openjdk.java.net/jeps/243).

-Linux builds are done on Travis CI on CentOS 6 for better compatibility with various Linux distributions.
+Linux builds are done on Travis CI using CentOS 6 for better compatibility with various Linux distributions.

 Windows builds are done on AppVeyor.